- What is one aspect of our body that separates us from all other mammals?

 He was correct in his observations but clueless in why we are designed this way.
 So why are we designed this way you ask?
 Here is what I think are the real reasons behind our adaptations: Having less hair allows us to collect more photons from sun.
 Sweating allows us to get rid of excess NaCl from seawater as we swam and ate from, and drinking via our foot eccrines to refill our water superconductors to power our massive energy hog in our brain made from the oysters were foraged for in estuary and the ocean coast.

-As our blood volume goes down due to say fake light and increased EMF exposure , the platelet counts goes up, serotonin rises (makes platelets sticky) and the plasma cholesterol rises because we are dehydrated.
+As our blood volume goes down due to artificial blue light and increased non native EMF exposure , the platelet counts goes up, serotonin rises (makes platelets sticky) and the plasma cholesterol rises because we are dehydrated.
 We see these alterations in older aging people now, and new adopters of the paleo diet, and in business travelers who fly a lot.
-As humans lose water and salt together our your BP rises, our cholesterol rises and you can clot more easily because your Zeta potential is lowered because you consume more of your Vitamin K2 and CoEnZ Q10 in your plasma because you can not use water as a super conductor efficiently.
+As humans lose water and salt, our BP rises, our cholesterol rises and you can clot more easily because your zeta potential is lowered (loss of electrons) because you consume more of your Vitamin K2 and CoEnZ Q10 in your plasma because you can not use water as a super conductor efficiently.

 How humans tap water using sweat: